M-ballabio1/MeHEDI-app/README.md

 1) Data Entry - 2) Data Storage and Fetch - 3) Web application analysis - 4) Dashboard

 This process represents the management of an information flow in a healthcare company with the aim of real-time monitoring of certain KPIs.
-These KPIs are made available at any time to the healthcare management and management, who can make decisions supported by real-time knowledge of the performance of the healthcare facility
+These KPIs are made available at any time to the healthcare management and management, who can make decisions supported by real-time knowledge of the performance of the healthcare facility.

 ## 0. The web-app consists of the following interfaces: